MessyDev/312_bot/README.md

 ### Roblox Ban

-- Bans users locally by storing their User IDs in a JSON file.
+- Bans users locally by storing their User IDs in a JSON file with ban details.
+- Supports ban duration (e.g., 30s, 1m, 5h, 10d, 2y) with automatic expiration.
 - The API server maintains the ban list and provides it to Roblox scripts.
 - Roblox scripts poll the API server every second to check for banned users.
+- Includes unban functionality and paginated ban list viewing.

 ### Setup for Local Roblox Ban System